-3.1.3 Use 3 - House mice and/or brown rats - trained professional- in and around buildings, open areas, waste dumps and sewers.
+3.1.3 Use 3 - House mice and/or brown rats - trained professional- in and around buildings, open areas, waste dumps.

-Product Type(s) 14 Where relevant, an exact description of the use Rodenticide Target organism(s) (including development stage) Mus musculus (house mice) Rattus norvegicus (brown rats) Field(s) of use In and around buildings, open areas, waste dumps and sewers.
-Application method(s) The biocidal product is ready to use block bait in bait stations.
-Application rate(s) and frequency Rats: each bait point usually contains up to 200g of bait in blocks of 20, 25, 30 or 50 g.
-Or up to 100g of bait in blocks of 10, 15, 20, 25, 30 y 50g, and it should be placed 5-10 meters apart.
-Rats (sewers): each bait point usually contains up to 200g of bait in blocks of 100, 150 or 200g.
-Mice: each bait point usually contains up to 50 g of bait and it should be placed 5-10 meters apart.
-Category(ies) of users Trained Professional Pack sizes and packaging The product is placed on the market as: material - Wax blocks of 10, 15, 20, 25, 30, 50 and 100g.
+Product Type(s) 14 Where relevant, an exact description of the use Rodenticide Target organism(s) (including development stage) Mus musculus (house mice) Rattus norvegicus (brown rats) Field(s) of use In and around buildings, open areas, waste dumps.
+Application method(s) The biocidal product is ready to use paste bait in bait stations.
+Application rate(s) and frequency For the control of rats, each bait point should be placed each 10 m2 and usually contains: up to 200g of product using: sachets of 20g 1 tray of 160g or 2 trays of 80g. caulking tube of 300g. up to 100g of product using: